ibm-cloud-docs/cloud-databases/db-version-policy.md

 During the six-month transition window, users are able to initiate an upgrade to a supported major version.
 Existing customers instances will continue to run as normal.

-Restoration of existing databases into new deployments of the deprecated major version is possible during the 30 day deprecation, although we recommend upgrading to a non-deprecated major version as soon as possible.
+Restoration of existing databases into new deployments of the deprecated major version is possible during the 30-day deprecation, although we recommend upgrading to a non-deprecated major version as soon as possible.
 {: .tip}

-At the end of the six-month window, we will remove access to databases running a deprecated version and take a backup.
+At the end of the six-month window, we remove access to databases running a deprecated version and take a backup.
 The backup is available to be restored into a new supported database version.

 ## Major versions defined